pi-apps/pi-blazor/Readme.md

 ## HOW TO AUTHENTICATE AND MAKE PAYMENTS FROM YOUR BLAZOR APP?

 ### AUTHENTICATE
-Inject in your *.razor file '@inject IPiNetworkClientBlazor piClient'
+Inject in your '*.razor' file '@inject IPiNetworkClientBlazor piClient'
 ```csharp
 await this.piClient.Authenticate(redirectUri, 0); // 0 - first attempt
 ```